 Latin Small Letter I vs Latin Small Letter L

 Browsers are routinely coded so as to convert upper case letters into lower case before sending domain names to DNS.
-The Latin Capital Letter I is a homoglyph (in the san serif fonts) of the Latin Small Letter L. Thus, for example, a possible TLD of .mii would work equally well if with the second I capitalized: .miI . . . which is indistinguishable from the long established TLD .mil.
+The Latin Capital Letter I is a homoglyph (in the san serif fonts) of the Latin Small Letter L. Thus, for example, a possible TLD of .mii would work equally well if manipulated with the second I capitalized: .miI . . . which is indistinguishable from the long established TLD .mil.

 Latin Small Letter I vs Latin Small Letter J